The epidemic has been geographically focused in China, and is associated with exposure to infected poultry.

-Reverse transcription-polymerase chain reaction of respiratory tract samples is the recommended diagnostic test.
+Reverse transcription polymerase chain reaction of respiratory tract samples at a designated public health laboratory is the recommended diagnostic test.

-Treatment involves supportive care, specialized intensive-care management, and administration of a neuraminidase inhibitor.
+Treatment involves supportive care, specialized intensive-care management, and prompt administration of a neuraminidase inhibitor.

 Avian influenza A viruses are generally confined to birds but have infected other mammals and some viruses have crossed the species barrier to sporadically infect humans.
 Highly pathogenic avian influenza (HPAI) A(H5N1) virus is capable of causing severe multisystem disease in birds, humans, and other mammals.
-Until 2017, Asian lineage A(H7N9) virus infections in birds were associated with only asymptomatic infection or mild illness (characterized as low-pathogenicity avian influenza; LPAI).
-In February 2017, the detection of Asian lineage HPAI A(H7N9) viruses was reported for the first time in the People’s Republic of China (herein referred to as China), in samples from human cases, and from poultry and their environments.
+Until 2017, Asian lineage A(H7N9) virus infections in birds were associated with only asymptomatic infection or mild illness (characterized as low-pathogenic avian influenza [LPAI]).
+In February 2017, the detection of Asian lineage HPAI A(H7N9) viruses was reported for the first time in the People’s Republic of China (hereafter referred to as China), in samples from human cases, and from poultry and their environments.
 Regardless of pathogenicity assessments in birds, Asian lineage LPAI A(H7N9) virus typically causes severe illness in infected humans.

 Following the detection of Asian lineage LPAI A(H7N9) virus infection in humans in eastern China in March 2013, A(H7N9) viruses that are genetically similar to isolates from human cases were detected in poultry and environmental samples obtained from live animal markets in China.
-Investigation of isolated clusters of human infections where zoonotic transmission was thought to be unlikely suggests that human-to-human transmission may occur with Asian lineage LPAI A(H7N9) viruses, although transmission appears to be limited and nonsustainable.
+Investigations of isolated clusters of human infections where zoonotic transmission was thought to be unlikely suggest that human-to-human transmission may occur with Asian lineage LPAI A(H7N9) viruses, although transmission appears to be limited and nonsustainable to date.
 Nosocomial transmission, including patient-to-healthcare worker, and patient-to-patient, has been reported for Asian lineage LPAI A(H7N9) viruses.

 Consultant in Infectious Diseases and General (Internal) Medicine